vuejs-templates/webpack/README.md

 > This template is Vue 2.0 compatible.
 For Vue 1.x use this command: `vue init webpack#1.0 my-project`

-# Vue-cli 3 is here, so this template is not considered deprecated.
+# Vue-cli 3 is here, so this template is now considered deprecated.

 This template was the main template for vue-cli verison 2.*.